klauspost/compress/README.md

 | `archive/zip`      | `github.com/klauspost/compress/zip`     |
 | `compress/deflate` | `github.com/klauspost/compress/deflate` |

-You may also be interested in [pgzip](https://github.com/klauspost/pgzip), which is a drop in replacement for gzip, which support multithreaded compression on big files and the optimized [https://github.com/klauspost/crc32](crc32) used by these packages.
+You may also be interested in [pgzip](https://github.com/klauspost/pgzip), which is a drop in replacement for gzip, which support multithreaded compression on big files and the optimized [crc32](https://github.com/klauspost/crc32) package used by these packages.

 # deflate optimizations